gpospelov/qt-mvvm/examples/saveloadproject/README.md

 **ProjectHandler**

 The main class of this application.
-It wires together `ProjectManager` and `ProjectHandler`.
+It wires together `ProjectManager` and `UserInteractor`.
 It also caries all bookkeeping related to the recent project list.